albertocasagrande99/PRNU_baseline/README.md

-# PRNU baseline evaluation on DivNoise
+# PRNU baseline evaluation on DivNoise dataset

 The code is based on [this work](https://github.com/polimi-ispl/prnu-python), whose authors are:
 - Luca Bondi (luca.bondi@polimi.it)